Markovian linearization of random walks on groups: Introduction

 Letting $\cP(g,h)=p_{g^{-1}h}$ it is then possible to write

 This sum is finite if and only if the random walk is finitely supported.
-Furthermore, $\lambda$ is a group morphism so $\lambda(gh) = \lambda(g) \lambda(h)$ for all $g,h \in G$ ($\lambda$ is the left regular representation).
-Writing each element $g$ in the support of the walk as a product of elements of $S$, it is thus possible to write $\cP$ as a non-commutative polynomial in the operators $\lambda(g), g \in S$.
-In other words, $\cP$ is an element of the left group algebra which is generated by the $\lambda(g)$'s, $g \in G$.
-The polynomial $\cP$ is of degree $1$ if and only if the random walk is nearest neighbor.
-With this point of view, the linearization trick potentially allows to study any finitely supported random walk by considering instead a ``nearest-neighbor operator''
+Furthermore, $\rho$ is a group morphism so $\rho(gh) = \rho(g) \rho(h)$ for all $g,h \in G$ ($\rho$ is the right regular representation).
+Writing each element $g$ in the support of the walk as a product of elements of $S$, it is thus possible to write $\cP$ as a non-commutative polynomial in the operators $\rho(g), g \in S$.
+In other words, $\cP$ is an element of the left group algebra which is generated by the $\rho(g)$'s, $g \in G$.
+The polynomial $\cP$ is of degree $1$ if and only if the random walk is nearest neighbour.
+With this point of view, the linearization trick potentially allows to study any finitely supported random walk by considering instead a ``nearest-neighbour operator''

-for some well-chosen matrices $p_{g}\in M_r(\bC)$ such that $\sum_{g} \tp_{g}$ is a stochastic matrix, that is, the transition kernel of a Markov chain on $[r]$ where for $n \geq 1$ integer, we set $[n] = \{1, \ldots, n\}$.
+for some well-chosen matrices $\tp_{g}\in M_r(\bC)$ such that $\sum_{g} \tp_{g}$ is a stochastic matrix, that is, the transition kernel of a Markov chain on $[r]$ where for $n \geq 1$ integer, we set $[n] = \{1, \ldots, n\}$.

-Then, it turns out that this operator $\tcP$ is the transition kernel of a Markov chain $(\tX_{n})_{n}$ on the state space $G \times [r]$, which at each step moves from a pair $(g,u)$ to a pair $(h,v)$ with probability $\tp_{g^{-1}h}(u,v)$.
-Equivalently, if one interprets $[r]$ as a set of colors, $\tX_{n}$ can at each step be multiplied by $g \in G$ while the color is updated from $u$ to $v$ with probability $p_{g}(u,v)$.
-Such a Markov chain will be called a colored random walk and can thus be defined similarly to a classical convolution random walk.
+Then $\tcP$ is the transition kernel of a Markov chain $(\tX_{n})_{n}$ on the state space $G \times [r]$, which at each step moves from a pair $(g,u)$ to a pair $(h,v)$ with probability $\tp_{g^{-1}h}(u,v)$.
+Equivalently, if one interprets $[r]$ as a set of colours, $\tX_{n}$ can at each step be multiplied by $g \in G$ while the colour is updated from $u$ to $v$ with probability $p_{g}(u,v)$.
+Such a Markov chain will be called a coloured random walk and can thus be defined similarly to a classical convolution random walk.
+We note that such random walks already appeared under different names: random walks with internal degrees of freedom \cite{kramli1983random,kaimanovich2005munchhausen,MR2762673}, covering Markov operators \cite{kaimanovich1995poisson}, matrix-valued random walks \cite{connes1989hyperfinite}.
+We note also that a similar idea of using coloured random walks to study finite range random walks on groups has already been considered by Jean Mairesse (personal communication).

 \begin{Def} Let $p=(p_{g})_{g \in G}$ be a family of matrices with non-negative coefficients of $M_{r}(\bR)$ such that is a stochastic matrix.
-A colored random walk is a Markov chain $(Y_{n})_{n}$ on the state space $G \times [r]$, with transition probabilities
+A coloured random walk is a Markov chain $(Y_{n})_{n}$ on the state space $G \times [r]$, with transition probabilities

 The support of the random walk is the set of elements $g \in G$ such that $p_{g} \neq 0$.
-The colored walk is finitely supported if the support is finite, nearest-neighbor if the support is included in $S$. \end{Def}
+The coloured walk is finitely supported if the support is finite, nearest-neighbour if the support is included in $S$. \end{Def}